containers/buildah/install.md

 ## Vendoring - Dependency Management

 This project is using [go modules](https://github.com/golang/go/wiki/Modules) for dependency management.
 If the CI is complaining about a pull request leaving behind an unclean state, it is very likely right about it.
-After changing dependencies, make sure to run `make vendor` to synchronize the code with the go module and repopulate the `./vendor` directory.
+After changing dependencies, make sure to run `make vendor-in-container` to synchronize the code with the go module and repopulate the `./vendor` directory.

 ## Configuration files